 Scenario 3 - SIOC disabled and you have two or more VMs on datastoreIn this scenario your DQLEN will be set to DSNRO which is by default 32 and it has precedence over HBA LUN Queue Depth.

-ESXi Disk Queue Management - None, Adaptive Queuing or Storage I/O Control?By default ESXi doesn't use any Disk Queue Length (DQLEN) throttling mechanism and your DQLEN is set to DSNRO (32) when two or more VM (vDisks) are on the datastore.
+ESXi Disk Queue Management - None, Adaptive Queuing or Storage I/O Control?By default, ESXi doesn't use any Disk Queue Length (DQLEN) throttling mechanism and your DQLEN is set to DSNRO (32) when two or more VM (vDisks) are on the datastore.
 When only one VM disk is on the datastore your DQLEN will be set to HBA LUN Queue Depth (default=64, Compellent recommends 255).

 When you have enabled Adaptive Queuing or Storage I/O Control your Disk Queue Length (DQLEN) will be throttled automatically when I/O congestion occurs.
 The difference between Adaptive Queuing and SIOC is how I/O congestion is detected.

 Storage I/O Control uses the concept of a congestion threshold, which is based on latency.
-But not normal latency of datastore on only one particular ESXi host but there is sophisticated algorithm preparing normalized datastore latency of all datastore latencies across ESXi hosts using one particular datastore.
-On top of datastore wise normalization there is another type of normalization which takes in to account just "normal" I/O sizes.
-What is normal IO size?
+But not normal latency of datastore on only one particular ESXi host but there is a sophisticated algorithm preparing normalized datastore latency of all datastore latencies across ESXi hosts using one particular datastore.
+On top of datastore wise normalization, there is another type of normalization which takes in to account just "normal" I/O sizes.
+What is a normal IO size?

 SIOC is a feature that was introduced in ESX/ESXi 4.1 to help VMware administrators regulate storage performance and provide fairness across hosts sharing a LUN.
 Due to factors such as Data Progression and the fact that Storage Center uses a shared pool of disk spindles, it is recommended that caution is exercised when using this feature.
 Due to how Data Progression migrates portions of volumes into different storage tiers and RAID levels at the block level, this could ultimately affect the latency of the volume, and trigger the resource scheduler at inappropriate times.
 Practically speaking, it may not make sense to use SIOC unless pinning particular volumes into specific tiers of disk.I still believe SIOC is the way to go and special attention has to be paid to SIOC latency threshold.
-Compellent recommends to keep it on default value 30 milliseconds which makes perfect sense.
-Storage System will do all hard work for you but when there is huge congestion and normalized latency is too high dynamic ESXi disk queue management can kick in.
-It make sense for me.
+Compellent recommends keeping it on default value 30 milliseconds which makes perfect sense.
+Storage System will do all the hard work for you but when there are huge congestion and normalized latency is too high dynamic ESXi disk queue management can kick in.
+It makes sense to me.

-If any of you with a deep understanding of vSphere and storage architectures see an error in my analysis, please let me know so that I can correct appropriately.
+If any of you with a deep understanding of vSphere and storage architectures see an error in my analysis, please let me know so that I can correct it appropriately.